anand-sharan/sql-challenge/README.md

 ## Bonus (Optional) - Solved

-1. Please check the Jupyter Notebook at location EmployeePy/employee.ipynb to view the solution to the Bonus
+1. Please check the Jupyter Notebook at below location to view the solution to the Bonus solution:

+    `EmployeePy/employee.ipynb`

 2. Create a histogram to visualize the most common salary ranges for employees.